Stanford Center for Digital Health Awards Inaugural Seed Research Grants and 1,000 Apple Watch Devices to Five Stanford Faculty Teams

 Ines Campero works in the Healthy Aging Research and Technology Solutions (HARTS) Lab within the Stanford Prevention Research Center, which Ines says, “conducts clinical trials to test the effectiveness of innovative programs that promote healthy behaviors and environments among diverse midlife and older adults.”
 Ines is the lab’s social science research professional, which she says, quite modestly, means, “I lead, help and guide the team.
 I make sure our studies run smoothly, on schedule and meet objectives.”…

 Celebrating Administrative Professionals

 On May 4, Department of Medicine Staff took a break in their busy schedules to celebrate Administrative Professionals Day.

 CERC Fellows Tackle Medication Costs with a Little Help from New Zealand

 Challenged to discover new approaches to medication use that would substantially lower US health spending and improve health, a three-person team from CERC launched a global search.

 Paul Bollyky Receives Harrington Scholar-Innovator Grant

 Harrington Discovery Institute has selected Paul Bollyky as one of its 2017 Scholar-Innovators.

-Celebrating the accomplishments and achievements of Department of Medicine faculty and staff.
+Celebrating the accomplishments of Department of Medicine faculty and staff…

 Each month, the Department of Medicine honors a staff member who contributes to our mission through their exceptional dedication, initiative, motivation, positive attitude, customer service and passion about their work.
 Meet the recipients